|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Custody arrangement had a small but significant direct effect on father psychological well-being (p < .10) as well as indirect effects on well-being through its connection with role satisfaction (p < .05).
 Fathers with sole custody experienced lower levels of psychological distress.
 In addition, fathers with sole custody reported higher levels of role satisfaction.
 Role clarity (p < .05) resulted in both a direct and an indirect effect on father psychological well-being through its connection with role satisfaction.
 The variable time since divorce was not a significant contributor to either father psychological well-being or role satisfaction.
 Neither of the two indicators of SES (income and education) contributed significantly to the model.

 According to Stone, what variable had the highest direct effect on father psychological well-being postdivorce?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.

 Others who bought this Couples Course